MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/setup/setup.md

 Office 365 doesn't include a public website for your business.
 If you want to set one up, consider using a Microsoft partner, such as GoDaddy or WIX.

-1. From the admin center, go to **Resources**, and then choose **Public website**.
+1. From the admin center, go to **Resources**, and then select **Public website**.

-2. Choose **Learn more** under one of the options, and then sign up with a website partner and use their tools to set up and design your site.
+2. Select **Learn more** under one of the options, and then sign up with a website partner and use their tools to set up and design your site.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/4839abc6-9323-4cbf-a79d-2907235f9ebb?autoplay=false]